On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Appendix A

-The fact that sizes from single \ser fitting are larger than sizes from the non-parametric method and two-component models, raises the question of how the half-light radii from one-component \ser profile fitting could have been overestimated?
+The fact that sizes from single \ser fitting are larger than the sizes from the non-parametric method and the two-component models raises the question of how the half-light radii from one-component \ser profile fitting could have been overestimated.
 As an example, a typical profile of an early-type galaxy is shown in Figure \ref{fig12}.
-In the left panel, the observed profile is shown as black circles and the non-parametric fit overplotted as a blue line.
+In the left panel, the observed profile is shown as black circles and the non-parametric fit is overplotted as a blue line.
 The red line is the best single \ser fit to the galaxy.
-The single \ser profile to the whole observed profile does not match completely.
-This can be seen from the extra-light in central regions of the residual profile which is illustrated in the lower left panel (green line).
-The half-light size from single \ser fitting is illustrated by black diamond and is larger than the one derived from non-parametric method (black triangle).
-The sizes derived using the residual-corrected method \citep{szomoru2010} is also shown as a black star and as can be seen, this method also gives smaller size than the single \ser profile fitting.
+The single \ser profile to the entire observed profile does not match completely.
+This can be seen from the extra light in the central regions of the residual profile, which is illustrated in the lower left panel (green line).
+The half-light size from single \ser fitting is illustrated by the black diamond and is larger than the one derived from the non-parametric method (the black triangle).
+The size derived using the residual-corrected method \citep{szomoru2010} is also shown as a black star; this method also produces a smaller size than the single \ser profile fitting.

-The light profile of this galaxy can be described better by adopting two-components \ser profiles.
-In the right upper panel of Figure \ref{fig12}, the two-component models and the total model are shown in dashed-dotted and solid red lines, respectively.
+The light profile of this galaxy can be described better by adopting two-component \ser profiles.
+In the upper-right panel of Figure \ref{fig12}, the two-component models and the total model are shown in dashed-dotted and solid red lines, respectively.
 The residual profile in the bottom right panel shows that this approach recovers most of the true profile of the galaxy.
-The half-light size derived from this method for this galaxy is consistent with the non-parametric size and hence smaller than single \ser profile fitting.
+The half-light size derived from this method for this galaxy is consistent with the non-parametric size and hence is smaller than the value derived from single \ser profile fitting.
 It is worth testing whether the choice of PSF could introduce uncertainties.
-For that, we remeasure sizes of this galaxy using a nearby non-saturated star as a PSF.
+For that, we re-measure sizes of this galaxy using a nearby non-saturated star as a PSF.
 This gives us the same results as before.
-Therefore, we conclude that the SDSS synthetic PSFs do not significantly affect.
+Therefore, we conclude that choosing the SDSS synthetic PSFs is not the cause of the size biases from single \ser fitting for large galaxies.

 This basically shows that if massive galaxies are well-resolved or contain multiple components, structural measurements using a single analytical model could potentially be biased.
-We also used simulations to show this (see section 3.3). \\
+We also used simulations to show this (see Section 3.3). \\